florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 That is roughly a 4x advantage going from FP16 to FP4, and since FP4 values are four times smaller, you also move four times less data through memory.
 On paper, that is a massive win for attention.
 If you can actually use the FP4 Tensor Cores.

-The problem is that nobody has done this yet on consumer Blackwell.
+The problem is that nobody has done this yet on consumer Blackwell(except 5090), so it has to be done for RTX 5080, RTX 5070 Ti, RTX 5070, RTX 5060 Ti.
 Existing fused attention kernels like SageAttention3 and FlashAttention-4 target SM100 (datacenter Blackwell).
 They use instructions and hardware features (`tcgen05.mma`, Tensor Memory) that simply do not exist on SM120.
-If you try to compile them for `sm_120`, they either crash or fail silently.
+If you try to compile them for `sm_120`, they won't be op[timized.

 There are non-fused FP4 kernels out there for this UC.
 For example [VincentKaufmann fp4-cuda-kernel](https://github.com/VincentKaufwormann/fp4-cuda-kernel) reaches about 143 TFLOPS.
 But non-fused means you compute QxK, write the full NxN score matrix to VRAM, read it back, apply softmax, write again, then compute the attention output.
 For 4096 tokens, that score matrix alone is 64 MB.
 On a 12 GB card, that is a dealbreaker.